microsoft/coe-starter-kit/coe-cli/docs/aa4am/personas.md

 ### Solution Setup

-The first command to run will will be the **coe aa4am user add** command that will register an Application User as System administrator in their development environment to integrate with the solution.
+The first command to run will be the **coe aa4am user add** command that will register an Application User as System administrator in their development environment to integrate with the solution.

 ```bash
 coe aa4am user add -e https://mydevorg.crm.dynamics.com